nodejs/node/doc/api/child_process.md

 A `Writable Stream` that represents the child process's `stdin`.

-If a child process waits to read all of its input, the child will not continue until this stream has been closed via `end()`.
+If a child process waits to read all of its input, the child process will not continue until this stream has been closed via `end()`.

-If the child was spawned with `stdio[0]` set to anything other than `'pipe'`, then this will be `null`.
+If the child process was spawned with `stdio[0]` set to anything other than `'pipe'`, then this will be `null`.

 `subprocess.stdin` is an alias for `subprocess.stdio[0]`.
 Both properties will